 Our B.S. degree in Human Development will enable you to explore child and adult learning and development in the context of family, community, and culture.
 We encourage experiential learning and undergraduate research, working with our three centers to provide a rich and practical student experience that will equip you for your chosen field.

-We also offer a master's program in Marriage and Family Therapy at our National Capital Region campus and a Ph.D. program with four concentration options on our main campus in Blacksburg.
-With dedicated faculty and myriad opportunities to do real-time research through our Child Development Center for Learning and Research, Family Therapy Center, and Center for Family Services, our programs will prepare you for careers in social services, health care, government, non-profits, and more.
+We also offer a Ph.D. program with four concentration options on our main campus in Blacksburg.
+With dedicated faculty and myriad opportunities to do real-time research through our Child Development Center for Learning and Research, Family Therapy Center, and the Engagement Center for Creative Aging (ECCA; formerly Adult Day Services), our programs will prepare you for careers in social services, health care, government, non-profits, and more.